-You will be pleased to know that all aspects of Health and Safety measures and statutory compliance have been covered extensively across the Academy: meaning that hot and cold-water systems, gas safety, fire safety, kitchen equipment, security including access control and intruder alarm systems and ventilation have all been thoroughly checked ready for your child’s return to the Academy.
-This includes, of course, a detailed Risk Assessment to ensure the Academy is a “Covid-19 Safe environment” for all.
+You will be pleased to know that all aspects of Health and Safety measures and statutory compliance are covered extensively across the Academy: meaning that hot and cold-water systems, gas safety, fire safety, kitchen equipment, security including access control and intruder alarm systems and ventilation are all thoroughly checked on a regular basis.
+This includes, of course, a detailed Risk Assessment, regularly updated, to ensure the Academy is a “Covid-19 Safe environment” for all.

-We will be carefully following PHE’s ‘COVID-19: cleaning of non-healthcare settings’ guidance.
-This has led to us:
+We are carefully following PHE’s ‘COVID-19: cleaning of non-healthcare settings’ guidance.
+This means:

-• Introducing a new and enhanced cleaning schedule across the Academy, particularly focused on those most frequently used areas of the school, such as bathrooms/toilets, classrooms and communal areas.
+• An enhanced cleaning schedule across the Academy, particularly focused on those most frequently used areas of the school, such as bathrooms/toilets, classrooms and communal areas.

-• Additional cleaning staff have been recruited for the daily cleaning routines, the removal and safe disposal of rubbish.
+• Additional cleaning staff being recruited for the daily cleaning routines, the removal and safe disposal of rubbish.

-• Classroom-based resources, such as sports, art and science equipment, can be used and shared within a Year Group.
+• Classroom-based resources, such as sports, art and science equipment, are available for use and shared within a Year Group.
 The schedule for frequent cleaning of resources/equipment (e.g. books, calculators) shared within the groups is the responsibility of the students and staff/ teachers at the time.

-• Classroom-based resources shared across Year groups will be cleaned frequently and meticulously and always rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different Year Groups.
+• Classroom-based resources shared across Year groups are frequently and meticulously cleaned and always rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different Year Groups.
 The schedule for the isolation or cleaning of resources/equipment (e.g. Technology and, science equipment) shared across Year groups is the responsibility of students and teachers supported by subject specialist Technicians and cleaners.

 IMPLEMENTING SOCIAL DISTANCING AND HYGIENE PRACTICE ACROSS THE ACADEMY

-I list here the adjustments we have made across the Academy to ensure SD and hygiene is maintained wherever and whenever it is possible:
+I list here the Academy's expectations of all on site to ensure SD and hygiene is maintained wherever and whenever it is possible:

 Sanitising and handwashing with soap and water for at least 20 seconds will be extensively promoted and encouraged across the school-day.
 Sanitisers are situated in every classroom and at every entrance to the Academy.